NETL-RIC/CO2-Pipeline-Routing-Tool/README.md

 ## Frontend Dependencies (React/JS)
 All project dependencies are listed in the package.json.
 You can install them all by entering

-    npm install
+    npm install --legacy-peer-deps

 in the root project folder where the file is (not in ~/src).
-If that command yields errors, try adding the following flag to the command:

-    npm install --legacy-peer-deps

 ### Javascript Dependency Errors
 If 'module not found, can't resolve: examplepackage' errors occur, try installing the package manually via:

     npm install examplepackage --legacy-peer-deps

+## Running Tests
+### React.js
+To run the frontend tests, run

+    npm test

+in the project root dir.
+The tests file is ~/src/App.test.js

+### Flask
+To run the backend tests, run

+    python -m unittest tests/tect_mc_agent.py -v

+in the FLASK directory (~/Flask).
+The flask tests file is ~/Flask/tests/test_mc_agent.py

 ## Desktop Packaging
 ### Flask